 - What requests have been made for information

 - What were the responses to email campaigns

-This type of information allows a salesperson to understand the focus and interests of a prospect – what products or services have been viewed and researched and in what depth, what has been inquired about and what needs have been expressed.
-These can be strong indicators to determine which prospects are closer to a purchase decision, as well those who may be higher value purchasers.
+This type of information allows a salesperson to understand the focus and interests of a prospect – what products or services have been viewed and researched and in what depth, what has been inquired about, and what needs have been expressed.
+These can be strong indicators to determine which prospects are closer to a purchase decision and those who may be higher value purchasers.

 Once prospects are identified who are furthest along toward the purchase decision, the question then becomes how to help them reach that decision and close the sale.

 The salesperson can again turn to the data on an individual prospect’s actual behavior to determine the most effective actions to take.
 It is crucial to personalize the responses to the specific individual, tailoring them to the prospect’s needs at that moment.

 Sales acceleration tools not only allow the salesperson to see the actions of the prospect in real-time but also to respond or follow up immediately.
 The objective is:

 - To provide the right, most relevant follow-up, whether to answer a question, offer a meaningful case study or product demonstration, or provide an incentive or discount; and

 - To determine the right point of contact, whether to set a meeting or presentation.